younesaassila/ttv-lol-pro/README.md

 This fork:

-- disables TTV LOL for channels you are subscribed to.
+- disables TTV LOL for channels you are subscribed to,
+- prevents error #2000 by temporarily falling back to the stream/VOD with ads.

 ## Installation